-YCCCART are most grateful to the owner, Mrs Mary Campbell, for permission to survey and photograph this site, and for her warm hospitality every week, including particularly the home-made biscuits.
+YCCCART are most grateful to the owner, Mr. B. I. Swift, for permission to survey and photograph this site.

-The authors are most grateful to Vince Russett for editing this report, and also for allowing us to use the table which appeared as the Appendix to the article described above.
+The authors are most grateful to Vince Russett for editing this report, and also for allowing us to use the table which appears as the Appendix, and was previously published in Russett (2006).